ylexus/jiotty/README.md

 Jiotty is a library of java components aimed at home automation (IoT) enthusiasts who prefer to solder, assemble and code it all themselves as opposed to using one of existing automation hub solutions.
 This gives them 100% flexibility in all the automation tasks.
 # Structure
-Jiotty consists of a number of small independent modules that typically allow communication with a Thing, for example, Google Drive, a thermostat or a smart plug.
+Jiotty consists of a number of small independent modules.
+Each module typically allows communication with a single Thing, for example, Google Drive, a thermostat or a smart plug.
 # Design principles
 I am a fan of Google Guice as a dependency injection framework, a clearly visible point of entry to every API and good